-The cloud point is a temperature that allows wax crystals to form in the fuel.
+The cloud point is the temperature when a cloud of wax crystals begins to form in the fuel.
 These crystals can cause the fuel filters to plug.
 The pour point is the temperature when diesel fuel will thicken.
-The diesel fuel becomes more resistant to flow through fuel lines, fuel filters, and fuel pumps.
+The diesel fuel becomes more resistant to flow through fuel pumps and through the fuel lines.

-Be aware of these facts when diesel fuel is purchased.
+Be aware of these values when diesel fuel is purchased.
 Consider the average ambient air temperature for the engine's application.
 Engines that are fueled in one climate may not operate well if the engines are moved to another climate.
 Problems can result due to changes in temperature.

-Before troubleshooting for low power or for poor performance in the winter, check the fuel for waxing.
+Before troubleshooting for low power or for poor performance in the winter, check the type of fuel that is being used.

-Low temperature fuels may be available for engine operation at temperatures below 0 $^{\circ}$ C (32 $^{\circ}$ F).
+Low temperature fuels may be available for engine operation at temperatures below 0 °C (32 °F).
 These fuels limit the formation of wax in the fuel at low temperatures.
+Wax in the fuel may prevent the flow of the fuel through the fuel filters.